-With its distinctive spiral ramp, the Round Tower is one of Denmark’s best-known and most visited structures.
+With its distinctive spiral ramp the Round Tower is one of Denmark’s best-known and most visited structures.
 A historical place that also houses exhibitions, concerts and activities for young and old.

-To get to the top, one needs to walk up the spiral walk, which is 268,5 meters long at the outer wall and only 85,5 meters long close to the core of the building.
-The core is hollow and you can step inside one of the open niches and stand on a glass floor, hovering 25 meters above the ground.
+To get to the top, one needs to walk up the spiral ramp, which is 268,5 meters long at the outer wall and only 85,5 meters long closest to the core of the building.
+The core is hollow, and you can step inside one of the open niches and stand on a glass floor, hovering 25 meters above the ground.
 The glass is more than 50 mm thick and can carry up to 900 kg per square meter.

-Halfway up the tower you will find the old Library Hall, that once housed the entire book collection of the university, but has been a venue for exhibitions, concerts and cultural events since its reopening in 1987.
+Halfway up the tower you will find the old library hall, that once housed the entire book collection of the university, but has been a venue for exhibitions, concerts and cultural events since its reopening in 1987.

-Read more at rundetaarn.dk
+Read more at rundetaarn.dk.